 For many years, the area of Exhibition Park on the east side of Woolwich St was the main area.
-Termites were first discovered in the early 1970’s in Goldie Mill park after being accidentally transported from the United States.
-Moving slowly, these termites eventually ended up on the west side of Woolwich.
-As a result, they spread to other pockets of Guelph as wood was transported from the United States.
+First discovered in the early 70’s in Goldie Mill Park, termites move slowly and eventually ended up on the west side of Woolwich.
+As a result, they spread to other pockets of Guelph.

 Where are the termite zones in Guelph?

 There are 4 main termite zones within Guelph:

 After reviewing the maps above, if your home is in a white area, you are not in a termite zone.
 This would mean that there is no direct impact on your property value.